Air-Erik/Air-Erik/README.md

 I set myself a goal to learn the basics of development in a year👨🏽‍💻

-I'm currently learning a CS50 course at Harvard University🎓 I have basic knowledge of 3 languages: C, Python, AutoLISP
+I'm currently learning a CS50 course at Harvard University🎓 I have basic knowledge of 3 languages: C, Python, Visual LISP
 <!--
 **Air-Erik/Air-Erik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.